Jie20230502/URI4.0/README.md

 - Constraint flexibility
 - Long-term trend dynamics

+/paper        — Full paper, drafts, and LaTeX sources /figures      — Diagrams, charts, and structural illustrations /src          — Supporting scripts, examples, or analytical tools /notes        — Research notes, conceptual sketches, and development logs

+## Citation

+If you reference URI4.0 in academic or research work, please cite using the `CITATION.cff` file included in this repository.

+## Copyright

+See the COPYRIGHT section below for full details.

+## Status

+This repository is published to establish authorship, provide an official timestamp, and preserve the provenance of the URI4.0 framework.
+Additional materials will be added as the framework evolves.
 The framework is fully de-AI-ified, de-sensitized, and suitable for academic, theoretical, and applied system analysis.